OpenPF2/Plugin/README.md

 If you are interested in a custom license, please [DM me on Twitter](https://twitter.com/guypaddock).

+## Note on Units
+Pathfinder 2E materials—including the Core Rulebook—use imperial units
+(feet), but Unreal Engine uses metric units, so OpenPF2 does as well.
+In the real world, 1 foot is equal to 0.3048 meters; but, to avoid having to deal with decimal values, OpenPF2 uses a simple conversion of `1.5 meters per 5 feet` that slightly rounds values (1.5 meters equals ~4.92 feet in the real world).

+To convert units provided by Pathfinder 2E materials into those used in OpenPF2, simply multiply the provided value (in feet) by a ratio of `1.5/5`.
+For example, if a weapon has a range of 60 feet, then its range in OpenPF2 is `60 feet * 1.5 meters/5 feet = 18 meters`.

 ---
 <small>
 Paizo and Pathfinder are trademarks of Paizo Inc. Nothing in this project is